bhjihck/bhjihck.github.io/_posts/2013-10-26-background-image.md

 image:
   background: triangular.png
 ---

-我真的好开心
-Here be a sample post with a custom background image.
+good Here be a sample post with a custom background image.
 To utilize this "feature" just add the following YAML to a post's front matter.

 {% highlight yaml %}
 image: